wesraph/Dubbatransitek/README.md

  - Totaly rethink the database structure (add music model, be careful, old database <=0.0.4 or not compatible with newer)
  - Update README
  - Add docker !
 Run dubbatransitek in a command ! (not finished)
- - minor design change on playlist pages
+ - Design change on playlist pages (sticky player)
+ - Fix remove button (launch music when click)

  **0.0.4:**
  - Remove the opacity fade transition (it was causing bug when seeking during the musics transition)